zX3no/Omnia/README.md

 - Still under heavy development

 Despite this I really like writing code with V.
-The code is simple, the compiler is fast and has great messages.
+The code is simple, the compiler is fast and has great error messages (aside from compiler bugs).
 Standard library documentation is very easy to navigate.

-I have high hopes for this language.

 ```v
 .\timer.v:11:13: error: string types only have the following operators defined: `==`, `!=`, `<`, `>`, `<=`, `>=`, and `+`